Chemex vs Aeropress – Should You Pour or Press?

 The Aeropress isn’t winning any design awards, but if we’re talking convenience and portability, there’s nothing better.
 Don’t forget that you’ll still get a quality brew thanks to the innovative process it uses.

 The Chemex isn’t a fast way to make coffee, and you can forget about travelling with it, but it’s a beautiful way to make pleasant-tasting pour-over coffee (that you can control with precision).
 If you’re the type who likes to entertain a crowd, and you’ve got an eye for good design, the Chemex will keep you happy.
 Read our full review of the Chemex here.

 Our winner?
 For us – it’s got to be the AeroPress.

 This clever gadget has world championships dedicated to it all over the world.
 That says something about its following.
 Perfect for travelling coffee lovers and home brewers alike.
 Not the best for large groups.
 But who wants to share their damn coffee, anyway?
 Not me.

 You should use a medium-coarse grind size for the perfect Chemex brew.
 Read more about grinding coffee in this guide to coffee ground sizes.

 The grind size you use for your Aeropress depends on the brewing time. a) 3+ minute brew time = medium grind, b) 2-3+ minute brew time = medium-fine grind, c) 1 minute brew time = fine grind.

-Whether a Chemex is better than a french press is of course down to opinion.
-A french press may be easier to travel with but nobody can resist the striking good looks of the Chemex and they both give a different end flavor.
+Whether a Chemex is better than a French press is of course down to opinion.
+A French press may be easier to travel with but nobody can resist the striking good looks of the Chemex and they both give a different end flavour.